Cars Brands that start with B

 Bertone Logo

-In 1912, Italian Giovanni Bertone founded the company in Turin, Italy.
-The company has become a renowned bodybuilder and car assembler.
-The style typical for the designers of the company turned out to be very distinctive and especially attractive.
+In 1912, Italian Giovanni Bertone founded a company in Turin, Italy.
+The company became a well-known bodybuilder and assembler of automobiles.
+The style characteristic of the company’s designers turned out to be very distinctive and particularly attractive.
 Over the years, Bertone has created designs for many brands – Abarth, Alfa Romeo, Aston Martin, Citroën, Ferrari, Fiat, Lancia, Lamborghini, Mercedes Benz, Opel, and Volvo.
-“Family resemblance” is very easy to see in different brands of different models.
+“Family resemblance” is very easy to spot in different brands of different models.

 Bestune